nbari/DALMP/examples/README.markdown

 DALMP - examples
 ======================================================

-Try examples in CLI mode (command line / terminal)
+It is recommended to run the examples in CLI mode, the only exception is when testing sessions.